Travel tips and town map

 Brig-Glis

-Glis is a southern district of Brig.
-There's no train station, but there are excellent and quick buses to Brig.
-A ride from the bus stop "Glis, Dorf" to the train station of Brig takes around 15 minutes.
+Glis is a southern district of Brig, with plenty of buses to the rail station and the center.
+A ride from the bus stop "Glis, Dorf" to the train station of Brig takes around 10 to 15 minutes.

 Rail passes for a stay in Brig

-We usually recommend a Swiss Travel Pass or Swiss Half Fare Card for a holiday in Brig, especially if you plan to explore other Swiss areas too.
+I recommend a Swiss Travel Pass or Swiss Half Fare Card for a holiday in Brig, especially if you plan to explore several Swiss areas.

-The Adventure Card is a sensible choice if you plan to travel across the eastern Valais and western Graubünden for a couple of days.
+The Matterhorn Gotthard Pass can be a sensible choice if you plan to travel across eastern Valais and western Graubünden for a couple of days.

 Get help finding the right rail pass here.